Socialist market economy: Economic planning

+The 1993 CCP decision overhauled the organization of China's planning apparatus.
+Planning was not abolished, but instead reframed as one of three key mechanisms of macro-economic control, along with fiscal policy and monetary policy.
+Chinese administrators were instructed to plan for markets and to absorb major market trends (both domestically and internationally) into multi-year government programs.

-By the early 1990s, Soviet-type economic planning had been replaced with market relations and markets became the fundamental driving force in the socialist market economy, with the State Planning Commission being reformed into the National Development and Reform Commission in 2003.
+In 2003, the State Planning Commission was reformed into the National Development and Reform Commission.
 Indicative planning and industrial policies have substituted material balance planning and play a substantial role in guiding the market economy for both the state and private sectors.
-The planning system consists of three layers, with each layer using a different planning mechanism.
+The planning system consists of three layers, each using a different planning mechanism.

-Compulsory planning is limited to state-owned enterprises operating in strategic sectors, including research, education and infrastructure development plans.
+Compulsory planning is limited to state-owned enterprises operating in strategic sectors, including research, education, and infrastructure development plans.
 Compulsory planning outlines targeted outcomes and the supply of raw materials and financial resources needed.
-Contractual planning sets objectives and the overall means of achieving these goals and then negotiates with enterprises and local governments to establish detailed objectives and how resources are to be allocated to the targeted sectors.
-Indicative planning operates at the lowest level of the planning system, where the government outlines industrial targets and then uses market instruments (tax exemptions, subsidies and favorable bank loans) to induce firms in the targeted industry to meet these targets.
+Contractual planning sets objectives and the overall means of achieving these goals, and then negotiates with enterprises and local governments to establish detailed objectives and how resources are to be allocated to the targeted sectors.
+Indicative planning operates at the lowest level of the planning system, where the government outlines industrial targets and then uses market instruments (tax exemptions, subsidies, and favorable bank loans) to induce firms in the targeted industry to meet these targets.